-Could an approved applicant potentially receive a $5,000 grant from the Consumers Energy Foundation-funded pool and another $5,000 from the Mott Foundation-funded pool?
-(That would be up to $10,000 total.)
+Could an approved applicant potentially receive a $5,000 grant from the Consumers Energy Foundation-funded pool, another $5,000 from the Charles Stewart Mott Foundation-funded pool and $5,000 from the Ruth Mott Foundation-funded pool?
+(That would be up to $15,000 total.)

 - No. An approved applicant would receive a grant up to $5,000 total, regardless of which funding source it’s drawn from.

-Are the eligibility criteria different between the Consumers Energy Foundation and Charles Stewart Mott Foundation grants?
+Are the eligibility criteria different between the Consumers Energy Foundation, Charles Stewart Mott Foundation and Ruth Mott Foundation grants?

 - Yes.
 The Consumers Energy Foundation grant will be used to assist small businesses in throughout Genesee County.
-The Mott Foundation grant is earmarked for African American-owned businesses in Flint.
+The Charles Stewart Mott Foundation and Ruth Mott Foundation grants are earmarked for African American-owned businesses in Flint.

-Will there more than one wave of funding for the Restart Flint & Genesee program?
+Will there be additional waves of funding for the Restart Flint & Genesee program?
 Will applications not funded in the first wave of grants still be considered for future opportunities with the program?